Aminoethylpiperazine

-Aminoethylpiperazine is a derivative of piperazine.
+Aminoethylpiperazine (AEP) is a derivative of piperazine.
 This ethyleneamine contains three nitrogen atoms; one primary, one secondary and one tertiary.

-It is a corrosive liquid and can cause second or third degree burns.
+It is a corrosive organic liquid and can cause second or third degree burns.
 Aminoethylpiperazine can also cause pulmonary edema as a result of inhalation.

-Uses
+It is REACH and TSCA registered.

+Production

+Ethylene dichloride is reacted with ammonia as a main method of production.
+This process produces various ethylene amines which can then be purified by distillation.
+These include ethylenediamine, diethylenetriamine, triethylenetetramine, tetraethylenepentamine, other higher homologues and aminoethyl piperazine.